William Pope.L: Early work

-2001 – 2010
+2001–2010

-In 2001 the National Endowment for the Arts (NEA) advisory renew panel granted Pope.L $42,000 in financing for a traveling retrospective called "William Pope.L: eRacism".
-Shortly after announcing the award, the acting chairman, Robert S. Martin, rescinded funding for the grant.
-Joel Wachs, then president of the Andy Warhol Foundation for Visual Arts, stated in the December 21 issue of The New York Times: "It is important, particularly in light of what I would consider an attack on freedom of expression, to stand firm.
+In 2001 the National Endowment for the Arts (NEA) advisory renewal panel granted Pope.L $42,000 in financing for a traveling retrospective called "William Pope.L: eRacism".
+Shortly after announcing the award, the acting chairman, Robert S. Martin, rescinded funding for the grant.[1]
+Joel Wachs, then president of the Andy Warhol Foundation, stated in the December 21 issue of The New York Times:

+"It is important, particularly in light of what I would consider an attack on freedom of expression, to stand firm.
 We want this exhibition to occur; we want other funders to step forward; we don't want the N.E.A.'s decision to be something that has the effect of stopping what I think is going to be an important exhibition of art."